 1. A Potluck

 There are countless ways to turn this from a boring, tedious chore into a fun group activity.
-One of the easiest is to have a potluck in which everyone contributes a dinner item — an appetizer, a few bottles of wine, or half of the entrée.
+One of the easiest is to have a potluck in which everyone contributes a dinner item — an appetizer, a few bottles of wine, a side dish, or dessert.
 Or you could take turns cooking meals for one another, switching off every other week.

 “Everyone loves a party where friends meet other friends, or strangers meet other strangers to build connections,” says certified financial planner Sanchit Taksali.
 “Inviting friends and guests together while using a potluck system saves on the cost of a party with a guarantee of fun times.”

 If you really want to take saving money to the next level, look at ways in which you and your friends can buy groceries together.
 This strategy works particularly well if you happen to live with one or more of your homies.